 - 1. Identify, assess, and rate the rigor of studies examining program impacts on teen pregnancy, STIs, and associated sexual risk behaviors. - 2.
 Describe the strength of evidence supporting different teen pregnancy prevention program models. - 3.
-Identify program models meeting the criteria for the HHS List of Evidence-Based Teen Pregnancy Prevention Programs. - 4.
 Strengthen the evidence base by identifying key gaps in the literature and setting standards for study quality and evidence of program effectiveness.